Student loans and grants in the United Kingdom: Since 2009

 In 2010 the SLC employed 1,894 people in the two Glasgow offices and at sites in Darlington and Colwyn Bay, Wales.

 In late 2009, the SLC was heavily criticised by universities and students for delays in processing applications.
 It was further criticised in 2010, as previous issues did not seem to have been resolved.
 Such issues could include the repeated loss of financial evidence, refusal to acknowledge that an applicant exists, sending schedules for entirely incorrect universities and in some cases years, and failing to keep applicants informed.
-The Chief Executive resigned in May 2010, and the chairman, John Goodfellow, formally Chief Executive of Skipton Building Society, was required to resign, by David Willets, incoming Secretary of State for Education.
+The chief executive resigned in May 2010, and the chairman, John Goodfellow, formally chief executive of Skipton Building Society, was required to resign, by David Willets, incoming Secretary of State for Education.

 Ed Lester became chief executive in May 2010.

-In 2012 an investigation by Exaro news revealed that the SLC was paying Lester through a private company enabling him to reduce his tax bill by tens of thousands of pounds.
+In 2012 an investigation by Exaro News revealed that the SLC was paying Lester through a private company enabling him to reduce his tax bill by tens of thousands of pounds.
 The day after the story broke the Chief Secretary of the Treasury, Danny Alexander was summoned to the House of Commons for an urgent debate.
 He told MPs that Ed Lester would have tax and national insurance deducted at source from that point on.

 In 2014 it was announced that student loans would be made available to postgraduate students aged under 30 for the first time.

+Alternative student finance and religious concerns

+Following campaigning by Muslim students, community leaders, organisations such as the Muslim Council of Britain, Islamic Finance Council UK and Islamic Finance Guru with support from some members of parliament (led by Stephen Timms) in 2024, the UK government announced plans to introduce an alternative student finance scheme starting as soon as possible after the introduction of the Lifelong Learning Entitlement (LLE) to provide Sharia-compliant options for students who object to conventional interest-bearing loans.

+This was first proposed in 2013, when Prime Minister David Cameron promised to introduce alternative student finance in a speech at the World Islamic Economic Forum in London saying:

+“Never again should a Muslim in Britain feel unable to go to university because they cannot get a Student Loan—simply because of their religion.”

+Under Islamic law, the charging of interest (riba) is prohibited, leading some Muslim students to seek financing methods aligned with their religious beliefs.
+The proposed alternative scheme will use the Islamic finance principle of Takaful to provide a form of group-based mutual support, to accommodate religious diversity in student funding.
+Prior to this announcement, options were limited, and many Muslim students either avoided going to university altogether or relied on scholarships, bursaries, or standard loans despite objections.